-- Consider, as a faith community or small group, exploring violence against women and gender justice more deeply.
+- Consider, as a faith community or small group, exploring rape, violence, and gender justice more deeply.

 - Invite a speaker (perhaps from your local women’s shelter) with expertise about violence against women to speak with your group.
 Visit the Canadian Network of Women’s Shelters and Transition Houses to find a shelter near you.

 - Learn more about gender justice.
 You may wish to start by exploring our Gender and Orientation page.

 Thursday in Black has its roots in the 1970s and 1980s Argentinian movement "Mothers of the Plaza de Mayo," referring to mothers who protested against the policy of having dissidents "disappeared" (a term used to describe people killed during political violence).
 These mothers assembled in the Plazo de Mayo in Buenos Aires every Thursday to register their protest with the authorities.

 Thursdays in Black was started by the World Council of Churches in the 1980s as a form of peaceful protest against rape and violence, especially that which takes place during wars and conflicts.
 The campaign was revived, largely as a social media initiative, by the WCC in 2013.